Typically, information in academic writing follows one of the following (or a combination of both) patterns:

 These sub-topics can be covered in one paragraph or separated out into 2-3 paragraphs.
 Consider how much you have to say about the audience and the purpose to help you make that decision.

-While the overview/description of the genre should be covered early in the paper, the purpose and audience sub-topics could work well towards the end of the paper.
+While the overview/description of the genre should be covered early in the paper, the purpose and audience sub-topics could work well here or later in the paper also.

 Conventions of the genre: Convention #1